 - Christian Williams – Uppsala, Sweden

 For the last 12 years Blake has intensively studied ecological economics, natural-resource policy and the steady-state economy.
 This yielded 9 academic articles, one quite long book chapter and 2 journalistic articles, most of which are accessible on his personal website.
-In 2005-2006 he earned an MPhil in environmental policy from Cambridge University and is now pursuing a Ph.D. by Publications in the UK.
+In 2005-2006 he earned an MPhil in environmental policy from Cambridge University and in 2013 earned a Ph.D. by Publications from the University of East Anglia, Norwich.
 He has done sporadic guest-lecturing at the University of Edinburgh and the Zürich University of Applied Sciences.
 His B.A. is in philosophy (1968, from Wesleyan University in Connecticut).
 He spent the years 1971-2000 as a self-employed cabinetmaker in Zürich, and took part in about 20 Greenpeace actions.
 His hobbies are tennis, a capella singing and evolutionary psychology.
 View his personal website.

 Fola is a Ph.D. candidate in forest economics at the University of Ibadan, Nigeria.
 He has completed numerous projects that combine ecological and economic expertise, including a cost-benefit analysis of seedling production, design of incentives in the agroforestry industry, development of forest policy, and socioeconomic valuation of non-timber forest products.
 Fola has received a number of scholarships, fellowships and research grants.
 His publications have appeared in scientific journals, proceedings, and technical reports.
 His current focus is on sustainable management and conservation of forest biodiversity in the face of economic growth.